VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: COVID-19 Online Experiments

 \section{COVID-19 Online Experiments}

 To assess the modularity and adaptation capabilities of VoteLab, a proof-of-concept lab study is illustrated, based on an online experiment with human subjects.
 The experimental design involves a level complexity that is hard to manage with existing platforms: (i) four voting methods, (ii) four voting campaigns, (iii) two experimental conditions, (iv) a within-subjects design with repeated measurements, and (v) the collection of meta-data.
-The scope of the study performed in 2021 is related to COVID-19 and, in particular, an attempt to better understand how different preference elicitation methods influence the voting outcomes in a polarized voting atmosphere.
-The in-depth analysis of the collected data is not subject of this paper and performed elsewhere~\cite{Carina2023}.
-Nevertheless, we outline here some key findings of our proof-of-concept study using VoteLab.

-The online experiment was preregistered~\cite{Preregistration} and received approval by the ETH ethics commission.
+The study is performed in 2021 and is related to COVID-19.
+It aims to understand how different preference elicitation methods influence voting outcomes in a polarized voting context.
+The in-depth analysis of the collected data is not subject of this paper and performed in earlier work~\cite{voting_rules_carina_2024}.
+Nevertheless, we outline some key findings of our proof-of-concept study using VoteLab.
+The online experiment was preregistered~\cite{voting_rules_carina_2024} and received approval by the ETH ethics commission.
 It involved 120 participants, who voted on different questions via different voting methods offered by VoteLab.

 The questions to be voted upon were the following: \textbf{(1)} \emph{What are you most concerned about the COVID-19 vaccines?} [\emph{vaccine}] ($o_1$) How to be vaccinated as soon as possible. ($o_2$) Their long-term side-effects. ($o_3$) Their overall effectiveness. ($o_4$) Their misuse by governments \& companies. ($o_5$) Discrimination, e.g. travels, access to facilities \& services. \textbf{(2)} \emph{Among COVID-19 patients, which criterion should grant one access to an intensive care unit?} [\emph{icu}] ($o_1$) Being the youngest. ($o_2$) Being the oldest. ($o_3$) No denial of vaccination. ($o_4$) No violation of lockdown rules. ($o_5$) No health self-damage, e.g. smoking, drugs, alcohol. \textbf{(3)} \emph{Which is the most effective protection measure against a COVID-19 infection?} [\emph{protection}] ($o_1$) Wearing a mask. ($o_2$) Physical distancing. ($o_3$) Vaccination. ($o_4$) Regular hand washing. ($o_5$) Maintaining a healthy lifestyle. \textbf{(4)} \emph{Which is the most significant problem that the lockdown has caused?} [\emph{lockdown}] ($o_1$) Economic recession \& unemployment. ($o_2$) Government control \& suppression of freedom. ($o_3$) Social segregation \& increased inequality. ($o_4$) Mental distress. ($o_5$) Reduced physical health condition.